gyng/betabot/README.md

 ### Configuration

-  For bot settings, betabot will read from `bot_settings.user.json` instead of `bot_settings.json` if it exists. `bot_settings.user.json` is ignored in `.gitignore`, which makes it easier to update betabot using git.
+  For bot settings, betabot will read from `bot_settings.user.json`.
+This file will be automatically created on startup if it does not exist. `bot_settings.user.json` is ignored in `.gitignore`, which makes it easier to update betabot using git.

   ```
   cd lib/settings
-  cp bot_settings.json bot_settings.user.json
+  cp bot_settings.default.json bot_settings.user.json
   ```

   Settings files that may need changing:<br>
-  * `./lib/settings/bot_settings.json` (for web server configuration options check below)
+  * `./lib/settings/bot_settings.user.json` (for web server configuration options check below)
   * `./lib/settings/adapters/irc.json` (and any per-adapter settings)
   * `./lib/settings/adapters/slack.json` (and any per-adapter settings)
   * `./lib/settings/adapters/discord.json` (and any per-adapter settings)
   * (Optional) any plugin settings in `./lib/settings/plugins/`

-  Add the adapters to be run on startup to the autostart key in `bot_settings.json`.
+  Add the adapters to be run on startup to the autostart key in `bot_settings.user.json`.
 Currently supported adapters are `slack` and `irc`.

   **Note that adapter and plugin settings files are generated with default settings on first run for a fresh install as of now.
 They do not exist before first run.**